CodingGagan/markdown_test/kubecost-cloud/cloud-installation-and-onboarding.md

 ### Removing a cluster

-Remove the agent from the cluster to stop reporting new metrics to Kubecost Cloud.&#x20;
+Remove the agent from the cluster to stop reporting new metrics to nOps Cloud.&#x20;

 Example based on default Helm install command:

 ```
-export release=kubecost-cloud
+export release=nOps-cloud
-export namespace=kubecost-cloud
+export namespace=nOps-cloud
 helm uninstall ${release} --namespace ${namespace}
 ```